AdaCore/spark2014/docs/ug/appendix.rst

    valid.
 The use of an invalid value invalidates any proofs associated with the value.

+#.
+Operators are not allowed as actual parameters of a formal container
+   instance.
+Instead, a wrapper expression function can be defined that simply calls the operator.

 Rules and Restrictions that are Not Yet Checked
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^